Plant DetailShow Menu

 Description

-Japanese cleyra is a broadleaf evergreen shrub or small tree native to Asia in the Pentaphylacaceae family.
+Japanese cleyera is a broadleaf evergreen, flowerng shrub or small tree native to Asia in the Pentaphylacaceae family.
+It will typically mature to 12 feet high.
+The plant has fragrant white flowers that open in early summer.
 The family name was previously Theaceae, and the genus is named after German botanist and physician Andreas Cleyer.
 The species name japonica indicates the plant's origin in Japan.

 See this plant in the following landscape: